nikaskeba/wordpress-gcal-availability/README.md

 4. **12-hour Format for Availability Display**: To make the display more reader-friendly, the available time slots are then converted to a 12-hour format before being displayed on the website.

+### Fetching Off-Hours Settings

+- **Problem**: The `off_hours_settings` variable was not getting the correct data.
+- **Solution**: Made sure to fetch the `off_hours_settings` from the WordPress database using the `get_option` function.

+### Date and Time Conversion

+- **Problem**: The date was getting converted to December 31, 1969, and the time was not correct in the .ics file.
+- **Solution**: Used proper date and time formatting and conversion to match the selected time zone.

+### Calendar Invite File Type

+- **Problem**: The .ics file sent had no file type and was not recognized as a calendar file.
+- **Solution**: Created a temporary .ics file with the correct headers and content type to ensure it is recognized as a calendar file.

+### Email Sending

+- **Problem**: Using headers caused errors and was not feasible to send multiple emails with different subjects.
+- **Solution**: Removed the headers and used the `wp_mail` function to send emails without headers, which allowed sending multiple emails with different subjects without any error.

+### WordPress Warning

+- **Problem**: Encountered a warning regarding the misuse of the `wpdb::prepare` function.
+- **Solution**: Ensured that all values passed to SQL queries are properly sanitized and prepared to prevent SQL injection and remove the warning.
 ## Contributing

 Developed solely by Nicholas Skeba